Welcome to NAPPI

 - Establish fixed partners ensuring participants have contact with the least amount of people possible

-Where a delegate feels symptomatic or tests positive for COVID-19 up to 14 days after attending a training session, they must report this to their line managers immediately to initiate Test & Trace procedures.
-Course records assist the process of differentiating between ‘contacts’ and ‘close contacts’ as the advice for each have differing implications in the event of a positive test result being logged.
+Where a participant feels symptomatic or tests positive for COVID-19 up to 14 days after attending a training session, they must report this to their line managers immediately to initiate Test & Trace procedures.

 Using NAPPI skills in the workplace